Digesting Duck

-The Duck is thought to have been destroyed in a fire at a museum in 1879.
+The duck is thought to have been destroyed in a fire at a private museum in 1879.

 Operation

-The Duck was the size of a living duck, and was cased in gold-plated copper.
+The automaton was the size of a living duck, and was cased in gold-plated copper.
 As well as quacking and muddling water with its bill, it appeared capable of drinking water, and of taking food from its operator's hand, swallowing it with a gulping action and excreting what appeared to be a digested version of it.

-Vaucanson described the Duck's interior as containing a small "chemical laboratory" capable of breaking down the grain.
-When the stage magician and automaton builder Jean-Eugène Robert-Houdin examined the Duck in 1844, he found that Vaucanson had faked the mechanism, and the Duck's excreta consisted of pre-prepared breadcrumb pellets, dyed green.
+Vaucanson described the duck's interior as containing a small "chemical laboratory" capable of breaking down the grain.
+When the stage magician and automaton builder Jean-Eugène Robert-Houdin examined the duck in 1844, he found that Vaucanson had faked the mechanism, and the duck's excreta consisted of pre-prepared breadcrumb pellets, dyed green.
 Robert-Houdin described this as "a piece of artifice I would happily have incorporated in a conjuring trick".

 Modern influence

 A replica of Vaucanson's mechanical duck, created by Frédéric Vidoni, was part of the collection of the (now defunct) Grenoble Automata Museum.
-Another replica was commissioned privately from David Secrett, an automaton maker known for his archer figure.
+Another replica was commissioned privately from David Secrett, an automaton maker known for his archer figures.

 The duck is mentioned by the hero of Nathaniel Hawthorne's short story "The Artist of the Beautiful", and is referenced and discussed in John Twelve Hawks' novel "Spark".
 In Thomas Pynchon's historical novel Mason & Dixon, Vaucanson's duck attains consciousness and pursues an exiled Parisian chef across the United States.
 The duck is referred to in Peter Carey's novel, The Chemistry of Tears.
 Vaucanson and his duck are referred to in Lawrence Norfolk's 1991 novel Lempriere's Dictionary, as well as a brief mention in Frank Herbert's Destination: Void.
 The Duck is featured in Lavie Tidhar's The Bookman, in the Egyptian Hall, alongside the Turk.
+The duck is also a key element to Max Byrd's mystery novel The Paris Deadline.

 In 2002, Belgian conceptual artist Wim Delvoye introduced the world to his "Cloaca Machine", a mechanical art work that actually digests food and turns it into excrement, fulfilling Vaucanson's wish for a working digestive automation.
 Many iterations of the Cloaca Machine have since been produced; the latest iteration sits vertically, mimicking the human digestive system.
 The excrement produced by the machine is vacuum-sealed in Cloaca-branded bags and sold to art collectors and dealers; every series of excrements produced has sold out.